 Jennifer Shea Hedberg “The Ice Wrangler”

 For three decades artist Jennifer Shea Hedberg and her family have been creating globe ice lanterns—magical, glacial candle-holders—all year ‘round.
 Friends marvel at these spherical shells of ice, the center of which glows with radiant flame.
 Time and experimentation have honed their ice lantern-making skills and now their icy creations have been featured many events including the 2011-2020 MIddlemoon Creekwalk, the 2019 and 2020 "WInter Lights" exhibition at the MN Landscape Arboretum, the 2010, 2011, 2012 and 2014 John Beargrease Sled Dog Marathon, the 2008, 2009, 2010 & 2015 City of Lakes Luminary Loppet (the 2010 Enchanted Forest a personal highlight), the 2011 Habitat for Humanity Ice Home, the 2010 and 2011 Wisconsin State Snow Sculpting Competition, “Good Morning Northland,” the 2010 Linden Hills Reindeer Days and Holiday Lights, the Ice Castles in MN and NH, as well as political rallies, corporate gatherings (Hyundai Super Bowl Corporate Gathering a favorite!), weddings, and private parties celebrating everything from the Winter Solstice to the Fourth of July.
-Jennifer is currently working on a book, Ice Luminary Magic, to share many of the techniques she has developed over years of experimentation and artistic exploration.
+Jennifer recently released a book, Ice Luminary Magic, to share many of the techniques she has developed over years of experimentation and artistic exploration.
 Ice Luminary Magic is filled with over 500 photos and illustrations making it perfect not only for your personal "ice lab", but also for your coffee table.

 is centered around her belief that ice lanterns